 The new location - The Sapi Reserve

-Great Plains’ 250,000-acre Sapi Reserve is the perfect location to provide long-term protection these animals.
-Great Plains jointly manages this important Buffer Zone in the Middle Zambezi Biosphere Reserve with Zimbabwe Parks & Wildlife Management Authority (ZimParks).
 Tragically, decades of hunting decimated Sapi’s wildlife populations including iconic species such as lion, elephant, and the critically endangered black rhino which was eliminated from the landscape entirely.
-When Great Plains began managing the land in 2017, we immediately put a stop to all hunting and established a small sustainable, non-consumptive tourism footprint to help restore the Sapi ecosystem.
+When Great Plains began managing the land in 2017, they immediately put a stop to all hunting and established a small sustainable, non-consumptive tourism footprint to help restore the Sapi ecosystem.

 Relocating SVC’s wildlife to the Sapi Reserve holds the potential to restore biodiversity in the area and provide a platform for scientific research that will enrich the conversation about relocation and rewilding efforts.